VinhDuongSchool/Project2/README.txt

 Controls: W,A,S,D controls to move the characters.
 Can hold more than 2 buttons to move diagonally.
 F or Left click mouse button to do primary attack

+using controller: left joycon uses the dpads as movement and right joycon uses a for attack. the last way you walked will be the attack direction setting up controllers: this game is setup as using two joycons and you must configure them differently depending on your machines connected inputs for me, I had 4 inputs from my computers keyboard and other inputs. the controller input is changed by selecting a different index at lines 189 - 191. also to make it to actually use the joycons as input you have to put true for the controller input in the startup arguments ex (false/true) true (false/true is for if it's using a server or not).

 Cheat codes:
 Press 1 to go to gameover state
 Press 2 to go to win state